TheReverseWasp/SE4Hate/README.md

 # SE4Hate - Small Electra for Hate

 We present SE4Hate, an Electra Small-based approach for hate classification.
-We trained our model on the[Dynamically generated hate speech dataset](https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset).
+We trained our model on the [Dynamically generated hate speech dataset](https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset).
 We used the overall data with a 70/30 train-test ratio for training and testing.
 We achieved a score of 78.8785% F1 with our lightweight approach.

 ## Training results